Knights of Columbus: Charitable giving

 Charity is the foremost important principle of the Knights of Columbus.
-At their 2024 convention in August, 2024, Supreme Knight Patrick Kelly said that the organization had donated $190 million and 47 million volunteer-hours toward charity projects in 2023.
+In his 2025 annual report, Supreme Knight Patrick Kelly said that the organization had donated $197 million and 48 million volunteer-hours toward charity projects in 2024.
 Charitable activities include support for refugees, aid for victims of natural disasters, and advocating Catholic ethics, such as opposition to same-sex marriage and opposition to abortion.

 Beginning in 1897, the National Council encouraged local councils to establish funds to support members affected by the 1890s depression.
 Councils also offered employment agency services and provided aid to the poor and sick.
 Aid has also been dispensed to assist victims of natural and man-made disasters, starting with a flood in Kansas in 1903.
 In 2015 alone, the order donated hundreds of thousands of US dollars to victims of typhoons and other natural disasters.

 During times of war, the Order supports aid to refugees.
 Between 2014 and 2018, the Knights gave more than $2 million to provide food, shelter, clothing, and medical care to persecuted Christians and other religious minorities in the Middle East.
 The Knights donated $250,000 in 2018 to help refugees crossing over the Mexico–United States border who were seeking asylum in the United States and later expanded the program.
 Within days of the 2022 Russian invasion of Ukraine, the 2,000 Knights of Columbus in the country worked to help those impacted.
 They began by providing food and clothing to those at train and bus stations in Lviv who were fleeing into Poland.
 They then began organizing busses to take people to the Polish border.
 In the first three months of the war, the Knights in Poland helped more than 300,000 people, or 10% of those who fled to that country.
 Since the start of the war, the Knights of Columbus have delivered more than 8.5 million pounds of relief supplies and provided more than $17 million for humanitarian relief in Ukraine.